Samiabarhili/spacehack-sahel-migration/README.md

 This project was developed during our **first hackathon**, tackling a real-world multidisciplinary challenge.

 **Team members:**
-Wiame, Sagana, Hajar, Sanem, Bouchra, and Samia
+Wiame, Sagana, Hajar, Sanem, Bouchra and Samia

 ---